IIITLucknowSWEngg/CSITTeam012/Assignment 02/Prompts.md

 # AI Usage Documentation

-This file outlines the interaction with AI systems and the prompts used to seek assistance, gather ideas, and resolve challenges during the development of the **Book My Show Clone** project.
+This document outlines how AI systems were utilized during the development of the **Book My Show Clone** project, detailing the prompts used to gather ideas, resolve challenges, and streamline various aspects of software development.

 ---

 ## Purpose of Using AI

-1. To gather inspiration and brainstorm features for the platform.
+1. **Feature Inspiration and Brainstorming**: Gathering advanced features for the event booking platform.
-2. To receive help with software engineering documentation, including SRS, URD, and stakeholder analysis.
+2. **Software Engineering Documentation**: Assisting with the creation of essential documents like SRS (Software Requirements Specification), URD (User Requirements Document), and stakeholder analysis.
-3. To implement complex functionalities like secure authentication, real-time seat selection, and payment integration.
+3. **Complex Functional Implementations**: Implementing functionalities such as secure user authentication, real-time seat selection, and payment gateway integration.
-4. To debug and optimize code for enhanced performance.
+4. **Code Optimization and Debugging**: Offering solutions for code optimization and bug fixing.
-5. To receive suggestions for project structuring and task prioritization.
+5. **Project Structuring and Task Prioritization**: Providing suggestions on project structure and task management.
-6. To design UML diagrams for the platform's architecture and use cases.
+6. **Diagram Design**: Creating UML diagrams for platform architecture and use cases.

 ---